IFDC’s work is organized by divisions representing specific regional areas around the world.

 EurAsia Division (EAD)

-RDD promotes food security, agricultural growth and environmental stewardship through sound and viable fertilizer and crop production technologies, policies and institutional collaboration.
-The division conducts research focused on fertilizer materials, soil fertility, nutrient management, socio-economics and market information.
-RDD is led by Dr. Peter J. Heffernan.
+The Office of Programs promotes food security, agricultural growth and environmental stewardship through sound and viable fertilizer and crop production technologies, policies and institutional collaboration.
+The office conducts research focused on fertilizer materials, soil fertility, nutrient management, socioeconomics and market information.
+Office of Programs is led by Acting Director Deborah Hellums.